Best Cold-Weather Sleeping Bags of 2023

 Weight: 2.68 lbs. ⸱ Fill Weight: 29.6 oz. ⸱ Fill Power: 850

-The Mountain Hardwear Phantom 0 has been around for years, and in that time it has consistently ranked as one of the best sleeping bags for winter camping out there.
+The Mountain Hardwear Phantom 0 has been around for years consistently ranking as one of the top winter camping sleeping bags around and bagging our runner-up award this year.

 The Phantom 0 boasts similar specs to the Kodiak MF.
 It weighs just a few ounces less and uses 29.6 oz. of 850-fill down.
 It also has waterproof-breathable shell fabric and a durable water-repellent finish.